dart-lang/language/working/4213-generic-constructors/feature-specification.md

 void main() {
   C(42); // OK.
   C.computed('Hello', (s) => s.length); // OK.
+  C.computed<String>('Hello', (s) => s.length); // OK.
 }
 ```

+Note that a constructor named `C` can be designated as `C.new`, which can
+be used to declare and also to pass actual type arguments.
+So it is not
+required for a generic constructor to have a name of the form `C.name`.

 The constructor `C.computed` is generic.
 This can be detected directly from
 the syntax because it declares a type parameter list after the second part